python-cffi/cffi/doc/source/index.rst

 Python, so instead you have to use the alternative syntax ``p[0]`` (which is also valid C).
 Additionally, the ``p->x`` syntax in C becomes ``p.x`` in Python.
 And instead of ``NULL`` you use None.

+There is no equivalent to the ``&`` operator in C (because it would not fit nicely in the model, and it does not seem to be needed here).

 Any operation that would in C return a pointer or array or struct type gives you a new cdata object.
 Unlike the "original" one, these new